Ninad-Sonawane/oibsip_task4/README.md

 # Online_Examination_task_4_OasisInfobyte_Internship_

-* Online examination *
+# * Online Examination *

-# In this Project there are following functionalities.
+In this Project there are following functionalities.

 1. Login
 2. Update profile and password